Writer: William Shakespeare

 Feste, played serenely by Offue Okegbe, stands around watching the action like an ethereal figure.
 He appears to bring back the shipwrecked Viola to life, and during Malvolio’s imprisonment, the cast shares his lines of torment, surrounding the wronged man confusing him further.

 Peter Dukes gives a shrewd performance as Malvolio and his transformation into the yellow stockings costume (or lack of) is hilarious if a tad too ridiculous.
 At times it feels like Hart has missed an opportunity throughout the production to play on the tensions that the prohibition era brings especially considering the plays constant use of alcohol.
-Rebecca Lee has a winning charm as Viola as she eagerly takes on the disguise of Orsino’s manservant, whilst reluctantly receiving the attentions of Olivia.
+Rebecca Lee has a winning charm as Viola as she eagerly takes on the disguise of Orsino’s manservant, While reluctantly receiving the attentions of Olivia.
 Stuart Wilde meanwhile delivers with clarity the few scenes he has as her lost twin brother Sebastian.

 Lauryn Redding is a boisterous Sir Toby Belch and alongside Victoria Blunt take the opportunity to show a genuine relationship between Sir Toby and Maria.
 Mike Slader portrays a weedy and pitiful Sir Andrew Aguecheek, trying to impress with his dance moves and the use of French.
 Aruhan Galieva gives an exuberant portrayal of Olivia, however, Galieva does have a tendency to emphasise every word or syllable instead of letting the natural rhythm of the language to flow.